kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 *.kubermatic.example.com.
 IN   CNAME   myloadbalancer.example.com.
 ```

-If CNAME records are not possible, you would configure individual records instead:
+If CNAME records are not possible, you can configure individual records instead:

 ```plain
 prometheus.kubermatic.example.com.
 IN   A       1.2.3.4